marwanzayed16/task-manager/README.md

 - Ensure all required parameters are provided to avoid errors.
 - Refer to the application’s help command for more details and options.
-- task is a bat file run a command `php src\TaskTracker.php %1 %2 %3 %4`
+- task is a bat file run a command `php src\TaskTracker.php`

 ## License